Future developments in Singapore: Heart of Yew Tee

-Announced on 22 September 2019, the upcoming Heart of Yew Tee will house 68 two-room Flexi flats for seniors, a community club, a polyclinic, a kidney dialysis centre, and a hawker centre.
+Announced on 22 September 2019, Heart of Yew Tee will be an integrated development near Yew Tee MRT station consisting of a 10-storey residential block and a 6-storey commercial block, modeled after the award-winning Kampung Admiralty.
+It will house 68 two-room Flexi flats for seniors, a community club, a polyclinic, a kidney dialysis centre, and a hawker centre.
+Originally scheduled to open in the second half of 2026, it is now set to open in 2027.

-The integrated development, consisting of a 10-storey residential block and a 6-storey commercial block, modeled after the award-winning Kampung Admiralty, will replace the existing hardcourt at Yew Tee Close next to Yew Tee MRT station.
-It is estimated to be completed by the second half of 2026.
-It will be the second such 'vertical' kampung, after Kampung Admiralty opened in 2018.

 Hotel Indigo Changi Airport

 Announced by Changi Airport Group (CAG) on 26 April 2024, a new 255-room Hotel Indigo will be opened in 2028 at the newly refurbished Changi Airport Terminal 2.
 Situated above the existing coach stand, the hotel will be Singapore's first "zero-energy" hotel and be accessible from the departure hall via a linkbridge.

 The hotel will feature facilities such as a rooftop day club, infinity pool, and a bar.
 A floating forest spanning seven storeys is also one of the highlights of the upcoming landside hotel.